Introduction

 }

-You can pass anything that implement Fn(leptos::ChildrenFn) -> V + Clone + 'static where V: IntoView.
+You can pass anything that implements Fn(leptos::ChildrenFn) -> V + Clone + 'static where V: IntoView for normal components or Fn() -> V + Clone + 'static where V: IntoView for self-closed components.

 Any missing components will generate an error.